-Zaheer Khan felicitated at Adelaide Oval for his contribution to cricket
+Zaheer Khan, wife Sagarika Ghatge enjoy time in Australia, former fast bowler felicitated at Adelaide Oval

 He further added that he is happy to be recognised by the stadium.
 “Being recognised and appreciated here therefore is very special and I look forward to returning back to explore more of the State very soon,” he said.

-The 39-year old further posted an Instagram post, in which he thanked Oval for hosting him.
-“Thank you #adelaideoval for hosting us .
+Thanking the Oval for hosting him, the 39-year old posted on Instagram, “Thank you #adelaideoval for hosting us .
 It was a complete pleasure to meet Mr David Ridgway and his lovely wife Meredith.
-Certainly brought back a lot of memories while taking a tour of the Oval,” he wrote.
+Certainly brought back a lot of memories while taking a tour of the Oval.”

 Khan, who has played 92 Tests and 200 ODIs for India, announced his retirement from the international cricket in 2013.
 In his career, he has taken 311 Test wickets and 282 ODI wickets.

-India will travel to Australia in November for a 2-month long tour that will feature for 3 T20Is, 4 Tests and 3 ODIs.
+India will travel to Australia in November for a 2-month long tour that will feature three T20Is, four Tests and three ODIs.
 The two teams will play the first Test at Adelaide starting from December 6.

 For all the latest Sports News, download Indian Express App